EnviroDIY/LearnEnviroDIY/_episodes/03-GitHubUser.md

 - [Install Git Client](https://git-scm.com/downloads)
   - You will need this when you use PlatformIO in the next episode.
+  - Follow the instructions for your operating system.
+Note that these installations will require multiple steps, and will require you to do some command line installations (e.g. in Terminal in MacOS and PowerShell in Windows).
+This series of installations may take a long time, dpending on your computer and internet connections.
+  - You will need to have adiminstrator access on your computer to complete these installations.

 > ## For your reference